VinuBalagopalAP/Responsive-Admin-Panel/README.md

 # Responsive Admin Panel

-This is a clone of YouTube
+This is a clone from YouTube tutorial.